The extension of Schwarzschild line element to include uniformly accelerated mass: Metric for a uniformly accelerated Schwarzschild object

 \subsection{Line element for a Schwarzschild object having constant acceleration in some arbitrary direction on the $XY$ plane}

-The transformation relation for an accelerated frame with respect to an inertial frame $K$ where the acceleration is in arbitrary direction in the $XY$ plane is shown in equation \eqref{k15} (also see {\bf Appendix A}).
-So using this transformation relation in equation \eqref{eq:x3} we obtain the line element for a Schwarzschild object having acceleration in some arbitrary direction on the $XY$ plane as below:
+The transformation relation for an accelerated frame with respect to an inertial frame $K$ where the acceleration is in arbitrary direction on the $XY$ plane having zero initial velocity is shown in equation \eqref{k15} (also see {\bf Appendix A.2}).
+So using this transformation relation in equation \eqref{eq:16a} we obtain the line element for a Schwarzschild object having acceleration in some arbitrary direction on the $XY$ plane as below: